Intelligence failure: COMINT

-Another setback in communication intelligence is code breaking.
-This falls into two categories: verbal codes, and transmitted codes.
+Another setback in communication intelligence is code-breaking.
+That falls into two categories: verbal codes and transmitted codes.
 For an analyst listening to an intercepted phone call, the process of gaining information may seem simple.
 However, the situation becomes complicated when the individuals begin to use "slang" or colloquialisms in their conversation.
 What seems like a harmless conversation could prove dangerous.
 Furthermore, the calls themselves may be encrypted as well, further complicating the problem.
-Secondly, there is the issue of transmitted information being encoded.
-Lowenthal states in collection portion of his book that codebreakers like to boast that any code that can be created can be solved, but the public has access to increasingly stronger cipher programs now and these programs are harder to break.
+Also, there is the issue of transmitted information being encoded.
+Lowenthal states in collection portion of his book that codebreakers like to boast that any code that can be created can be solved, but the public has access to increasingly stronger cipher programs now and those programs are harder to break.

 ELINT, TELINT, RADINT

 These three "ints" relate to each other and separate discussion of them would be pointless.
 Simple procedures can be taken to reduce the chances of information being received by a gathering method.
 As was mentioned before with communication, test data or telemetry data can be encoded before it is sent.
 It can also be encapsulated and released for pick up.